yuvraj108c/Remotion-Matrix-Renderer/README.md

 ## Limitations
 1. Rendering speed is highly dependent on the number of available github runners.
-2. Rendering on private repositories can eat up your free github actions minutes quickly.
+2. Rendering on private repositories can consume your free github actions minutes quickly.